-You and your dependents may be eligible for the case management program under certain circumstances, including if you have a complex or chronic medical condition or if your condition has a high expected cost.
+You and your dependents may be eligible for the case management program under certain circumstances, including if you have a complex or chronic medical condition.
 You may be contacted to participate in case management, but you or your healthcare provider can also request case management services.
-HealthCheck360 provides case management services.
+Horizon provides case management services.